mongodb/docs/source/includes/scala-java-sql-register-table.rst

-Before running SQL queries on your dataset, you must register a temporary view for the dataset.
+Before running SQL queries on your Dataset, you must register a temporary view for the Dataset.

 The following operation registers a
 ``characters`` table and then queries it to find all characters that